Self-collection has the power to transform cervical cancer prevention

 Of the many types of cancer that plague our planet, cervical cancer is one of the few that is nearly 100 percent preventable.
-The tools are in place to eliminate this disease that kills more than 300,000 women globally- our sisters, mothers, co-workers and friends - every year.
+The tools are in place to eliminate this disease that kills more than 340,000 people globally- our sisters, mothers, co-workers and friends - every year.

-Despite advances in science, barriers still exist that prevent some women from ever being screened.
+Despite advances in science, barriers still exist that prevent some people with a cervix from being screened.
 Among them: limited access to testing, fear and anxiety over the exam and cultural concerns.

-New Roche innovation that empowers women to collect their own sample for testing is poised to break down barriers to screening
+New Roche innovation that empowers patients to collect their own sample for testing is poised to break down barriers to screening

-“A majority of cervical cancers are occurring in women who are not going for screening,” said Mahboobeh Safaeian, an epidemiologist who has studied the application of self-collection in cervical cancer screening for nearly 20 years and now leads clinical sciences for cervical cancer and HPV - or human papillomavirus - at Roche Diagnostics.
+“Most cervical cancers are occurring in women who are not going for screening or are not up to date with their screening," said Mahboobeh Safaeian, an epidemiologist who has studied the application of self-collection in cervical cancer screening for nearly 20 years and now leads clinical sciences for cervical cancer and HPV - or human papillomavirus - at Roche Diagnostics.
 “This empowers women by putting control into their hands.
 It can help revolutionise access to care.”

 HPV can be transmitted through sexual contact, with or without intercourse, and with or without condom use.
 Almost all cases of cervical cancer are caused by HPV, as persistent infection with certain types of the virus can lead to cervical pre-cancer or cancer.
-HPV screening can help determine which infections are more likely to lead to cancer, to catch disease early.
+HPV screening identifies people with the virus who are most at risk for developing cervical disease or cancer.

 “Half of the women who die from cervical cancer didn’t get screened,” said Ed Baker, an obstetrics and gynaecology physician who heads medical affairs for infection and immunity at Roche Diagnostics.
 “We can really change that.
 It's such a natural way to solve a big problem by getting it to the underserved population.”